 The message, therefore, was clear: the signing of this Saudi-Russian agreement—whatever it contains—in the wake of the downfall of the US-backed Afghan government and the rise of the Taliban in Afghanistan is a signal that Riyadh does not feel that it can fully rely on Washington and, so, is willing to hedge its bets by turning to Moscow.

-So, while Riyad may be using its ties with Moscow to force Washington to change its behaviour, it remains that the change in US position vis-à-vis Saudia is indicative of a broader shift the US is in the middle of introducing.
-For Washington, the locus of future rivalry is not going to be the Middle East, or even Europe.
+So, while Riyad may be using its ties with Moscow to force Washington to change its behavior, it remains that the change in US position vis-à-vis Saudia is indicative of a broader shift the US is in the middle of introducing.
+For Washington, the locus of future rivalry is not going to be the Middle East or even Europe.

 For the Saudis, too, the US’ changing priorities mean that the Kingdom needs to find allies and partners willing to set their foot in the Middle East.
 This includes both Russia and China.

-For the Saudis, however, it is equally important to read the global geo-political changes and make the necessary readjustments, even if it includes buying Russia S-400.
-The imperative for buying this system has been provided by the failure of US systems to prevent Houthi missiles from entering the Saudi airspace and causing the damage.
+For the Saudis, however, it is equally important to read the global geopolitical changes and make the necessary readjustments, even if it includes buying Russia’s S-400.
+The imperative for buying this system has been provided by the failure of US systems to prevent Houthi missiles from entering the Saudi airspace and causing damage.

 Developing strategic ties with Moscow, therefore, has both military/security and diplomatic needs for the kingdom.
-Given the damage, even the US military industrial complex will find it very hard to revert the US-Saudi ties back to the stage that characterised them during most of the period of the ‘war on terror.’
+Given the damage, even the US military-industrial complex will find it very hard to revert the US-Saudi ties back to the stage that characterized them during most of the period of the ‘war on terror.’